theRealGetman/remote-config-feature-manager/README.md

 Feature manager allows you to hide some unfinished/secret feature from your users, or experiments, that can be managed from remote data source or local settings.

+If you need only local feature toggles or preferences use [Feature Manager](https://pub.dev/packages/feature_manager)

 ![Example 01](doc/feature-manager-1.png) ![Example 02](doc/feature-manager-2.png)

 ## Getting Started